section-engineering-education/engineering-education/content/articles/hyperparmeter-tuning/index.md

 ### Hyper-Parameter Tuning in Decision Trees and Random Forests

 After years of hard work, we've reached a stage where we are using computers to analyze millions of data points and provide insights that even the human eye couldn't catch.
 But our Machine Learning Model is only as good as its accuracy on unseen data, i.e "how well our model generalizes".
-In this article, I'll solve a Binary Classification Problem, using a Decision Tree Classifier and Random Forests to solve the over-fitting problem by tuning their hyper-parameter and comparing results.
+In this article, we'll solve a Binary Classification Problem, using a Decision Tree Classifier and Random Forests to solve the over-fitting problem by tuning their hyper-parameter and comparing results.

-Before we begin, I expect you to have some working knowledge of python and some basic understanding of what Machine Learning does.
+Before we begin, you should have some working knowledge of python and some basic understanding of what Machine Learning does.
 If you're new to Decision Trees entirely, you can still go ahead and begin reading.
-Irrespective, let me begin with a brief introduction to Machine Learning.
+Irrespective, let's begin with a brief introduction to Machine Learning.

 #### Machine Learning
 Machine Learning is the practice of emulating a human being's learning and reasoning ability along with the continuous enhancement of results with every additional data input.
 This is also called continual learning. *Any new input entered, will contribute to the accuracy of the algorithm, hence they learn from experience like the human brain.*